AWS-FCJ-ECS-Workshop/Amazon-ECS-Immersion-Day/security/content/3-iam-roles/3.3-update-ui-service/_index.md

 pre: "<b> 3.3. </b>"
 ---

-In this section, we will update the `UI` service to integrate with the new `Carts` service.
-This integration will enable the Retail Store Sample application to store users' shopped items in the [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)  database by leveraging the `Carts` service.
+This section covers updating the `UI` service to integrate with the `Carts` service.
+The integration enables the Retail Store Sample application to store customer shopping cart items in [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) through the `Carts` service.

-To link the `UI` service with the `Carts` service, we need to add the following environment variable to the UI task definition:
+To connect the `UI` service with the `Carts` service, add the following environment variable to the UI task definition:

 ```json
     "environment": [